earthstar-project/earthstar/README.md

 * startAt (continue from a certain point)
 * filter - the same options, timestamp, pathStartswith, etc etc
 * limit

+Also, the `cleanUpQuery` function is fancier and will also figure out if the query will match `all`, `some`, or `nothing` documents.
+This helps with optimizations elsewhere.

 ## Slightly different API for Storage classes